 Fatigue: Many lone workers, like maintenance staff, are sent to different locations to install, repair or maintain infrastructure.
 Unplanned repairs or complications during maintenance can result in workers completing long shifts over extended hours and not much respite, which can lead to fatigue.
 While this is often underestimated in the workplace, the consequences can be catastrophic when you combine fatigue with other tasks such as driving long distances and operating heavy machinery near other workers of infrastructure.

-Medical Emergencies: If an employee goes into cardiac arrest while at an office, most organisations have staff trained as a first aider who can provide support and contact emergency services until a medical team arrives.
+Medical Emergencies: If an employee goes into cardiac arrest while at an office, most organizations have staff trained as a first aider who can provide support and contact emergency services until a medical team arrives.
 When a person works alone in a remote location, it is unlikely they will have access to the same level of support.

 Crime: Often lone workers work in isolated areas which can make them vulnerable and a target for crimes such as robberies, hijacking and assaults.
 The risks for a lone worker are heightened given their situation and lack of immediate support available to them.

 Suppose an engineer carrying out repairs to a wind turbine in the early hours of the morning is seriously injured during shift while he is unable to get direct support from another colleague.
-It’s not uncommon for regulators to review the organisation closely to ensure that processes have been followed and all safety requirements have been implemented to protect that employee while litigation may also be taking place.
-Upholding your organisation’s duty of care is sometimes challenging, however it cannot be avoided under any circumstances.
-Early investment will ensure any negative ramifications can be minimised or avoided in the future and a positive workplace safety culture is created.
+It’s not uncommon for regulators to review the organization closely to ensure that processes have been followed and all safety requirements have been implemented to protect that employee while litigation may also be taking place.
+Upholding your organization’s duty of care is sometimes challenging, however it cannot be avoided under any circumstances.
+Early investment will ensure any negative ramifications can be minimized or avoided in the future and a positive workplace safety culture is created.